How To Choose The Best Business Structure For Your Business

 3. Limited liability company

-A limited liability company (LLC) is a hybrid structure that allows owners, partners or shareholders to limit their personal liabilities while enjoying the tax and flexibility benefits of a partnership.
-Under an LLC, members are shielded from personal liability for the debts of the business if it cannot be proven that they acted in an illegal, unethical or irresponsible manner in carrying out the activities of the business.
+A limited liability company (LLC) is a hybrid structure that allows owners, partners, or shareholders to limit their liabilities while enjoying the tax and flexibility benefits of a partnership.
+Under an LLC, members are shielded from personal liability for the business’s debts if it cannot be proven that they acted illegally, unethically, or irresponsibly in carrying out the business’s activities.

 4. Corporation

 • Continuity.
-Corporations are not affected by death or the transferring of shares by its owners.
-Your business continues to operate indefinitely, which is preferred by investors, creditors and consumers.
+Corporations are not affected by death or the transfer of shares by their owners.
+Your business continues to operate indefinitely, and it is preferred by investors, creditors, RS, and consumers.

 • Capital.
-It’s much easier to raise large amounts of capital from multiple investors when your business is incorporated.
+Incorporating your business makes it much easier to raise large amounts of capital from multiple investors.

 5. Cooperative